Blog Layout

 1. Get a new passport

-Before applying for a Super Visa to Canada , ensure that your parents or grandparents have a significant amount of time before their passports will expire.
+Before Super Visa application , ensure that your parents or grandparents have a significant amount of time before their passports will expire.
 A Super Visa will be issued for a maximum of 10 years, or until the expiry of their passport, so you only need to make the one application in order for them to travel back and forth for the next decade.
 If their passports are set to expire sooner than that, you may consider applying for new passports before making the visa application.
 Getting a new passport now is much less hassle than making another visa application later.

 2. Plan your travel